Sangam literature: Authors

 The Sangam literature was composed by 473 poets, some 102 anonymous.
 According to Nilakanta Sastri, the poets came from diverse backgrounds: some were from a royal family, some merchants, some farmers.
 At least 27 of the poets were women.
 These poets emerged, states Nilakanta Sastri, in a milieu where the Tamil society had already interacted and inseparably amalgamated with north Indians (Indo-Aryan) and both sides had shared mythology, values and literary conventions.

 Compilations

 The available literature from this period was categorised and compiled in the tenth century CE into two categories based roughly on chronology.
 The categories are the Patiṉeṇmēlkaṇakku ("Eighteen Greater Texts") comprising Ettuthogai (or Ettuttokai, "Eight Anthologies") and the Pattuppāṭṭu ("Ten Idylls") and Patiṉeṇkīḻkaṇakku ("Eighteen Lesser Texts").
+According to Takanobu Takahashi, the compilation of Patiṉeṇmēlkaṇakku poems are as follows: